tsujan/FeatherNotes/README_OS2.md

 ## Miscellanea
 * This port was made by Jochen Schäfer (os2@joschs-robotics.de).
 You find OS/2 binaries on my Github repository (https://github.com/josch1710/FeatherNotes/releases).
-* The application icon was made by the great David Graser from the original.